|

 Bees release a strong odour when they sting that attracts other defenders to that site, hence one sting on the ankle begets a dozen more within minutes.
 Good quality protective clothing that protects the whole body including ankles and feet is essential.
 Strong footwear is also advisable, especially in rural areas where snakes may be attracted to hives.

 Ideally hives should be worked by two people.
 This ensures help is available if you have a bad reaction to a sting, and to help share heavy weights when lifting hives.
-WAAS runs Bee Buddy Groups in a number of areas around Perth, and has Chapters in Margaret River and Bunbury where you can team up with someone from your area.
+WAAS runs Bee Buddy Groups in a number of areas around Perth and the regions, and has Chapters in Margaret River and Bunbury where you can team up with someone from your area.

 Most local governments have some form of local law relating to the keeping of bees.
 Some were enacted many years ago and some are more recent.
 It is important that you check with your local government to determine their requirements – do you need to register with your Council?
 Are there restrictions on the number of hives or location of hives?
 Do they charge a fee?
 If you intend to sell your honey do you need to apply through your local government for approval to harvest and prepare the honey for sale?
 Check this out early, before you make any investment in equipment.